Our Board of Directors

 With a University degree in Marine Biology, Paola became an expert in environmental communication and media relations, working in Italy as a journalist, information officer and campaign coordinator for national and international organizations.

 She specialized in publishing about health, food, environment and wildlife, for the National Geographic Italian website, The Huffington Post and the main Italian news website La Repubblica.
-She currently owns Gaia Gelato in Carlsbad, in partnership with her cousin Cristina Amoroso.
+She currently owns Gelato Love in Carlsbad, in partnership with her cousin Cristina Amoroso.

 As Creative Director & Founder at dcba in San Diego, California, he leads a hand-picked team of talented directors, strategists, designers, writers, and photographers in partnering with incredible clients to make a difference in how people understand a quality brand experience.